mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

   Each venue on Foursqaure has been assigned to a category.
   This is is the lowest level category that is used by Foursqaure.

-  Foursqaure usually has two levels of categories, the top level like Food, Arts & Entertainment etc.<br>
+  Foursqaure usually has two levels of categories, the top level like Food, Arts & Entertainment etc.
-  Under each category there are several sub-categories.<br>
+  Under each category there are several sub-categories.
   For example Food has a long list of sub-categories including different restaurant types, cafes etc.

-  There is a special entry point in the Foursqaure API to retrieve all categories and sub-categories.<br>
+  There is a special entry point in the Foursqaure API to retrieve all categories and sub-categories.
   This data will be stored in a table with the following fields:

   * **Category**: top level Foursquare venue catagory